 My Vet is against raw feeding, should I still feed it?

 There (fortunately) are a lot of Vets who now are open to raw feeding.
+Some of the vets we follow and help to educate people are

 There are many options for feeding your dogs if you were to go camping for instance.